Learn to improvise. 2003-2004. Lesson 27: elements of a melody.

 Click to hear an example.

 -The most important element in a melody is the repetition of a figure.
-It may be very expressive, especially when the right accents are used.

 Click to hear an example.